VKIntegratedSystems/.github/profile/README.md

 - T.A.K.
 Stack: The *TAK Plugin Manager
 - SmarTak Inforce: The Premiere M.A.R.S Ready Plugin for VKIS HW (VK320, VICE, SIOS-C)

-# Find out more on how we want to be your one-stop shop for TAK Services (e.g. *TAK plug-ins, TAK Servers, MARS)
+# Find out more our TAK Services

 ## https://www.vkintsys.com